neurallayer/Photon.jl/README.md

 We used several other open source frameworks for code and inspiration

 - Knet (pronounced "kay-net") is the Koç University deep learning framework implemented in Julia by Deniz Yuret and collaborators.
-It is right now the backend for Photon partially due to its excellent performance on GPU's.
+It is right now the back-end for Photon, partially due to its excellent performance on GPU's.

-- FluxML, we used some of their optimise code.
+- Flux, we used some of their code.
 This has to be one of the most beautiful code bases out there.

 - Keras and MXNet for their well thought out API's.